ElofHew/QOS/README.md

 # QOS
-An Ultimate Fake-OS Powered by Python3.
+A Professional Fake-OS Powered by Python3.
+Coming Soon...